dudash/openshift-vscode-extension/README.md

 # OpenShift Extension for Visual Studio Code

-Connects Visual Studio Code to your OpenShift Container Platform (3.x) clusters to manage projects, deploy services, and build apps.
-This is a prototpye extension, your contribution of ideas, design, code, and testing is welcome!
+Connects Visual Studio Code to your OpenShift Container Platform (3.x) clusters to manage projects, deploy services, see status, and build apps.
+This is just a prototpye extension, your contribution of ideas, design, code, and testing is welcome!

 ## Features

-TODO...
+To bring up the capability press Cmd+Shift+P and type 'OpenShift'.
+It'' bring up the list of available commands.

-\!\[feature X\]\(images/feature-x.png\)
+> Tip: Login is required before executing most of the other commands.

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+\!\[Commands\]\(images/feature-commands.png\)

 ## Requirements